 The Razer Mamba Wireless is a very good wireless gaming mouse that looks identical to the wired Razer Mamba Elite.
 It also performs very similarly to the Mamba Elite, but lacks the L/R tilt buttons, giving it less programmable buttons overall.
 Check out our recommendations for the best wireless mice, the best gaming mice, and the best wireless gaming mice.

 The Razer Mamba Wireless is a better wireless gaming mouse than the Razer Basilisk X Hyperspeed.
 The Mamba Wireless can be used wired or wirelessly, while the Basilisk X is only wireless.
-The Mamba also has on-board memory to save its customization settings, and uses rechargeable batteries as opposed to AA's like the Basilisk X. On the other hand, the Basilisk X can also be used via Bluetooth, which is great if you often use it with a laptop and don't want to use a USB receiver.
+The Mamba also uses rechargeable batteries as opposed to AA's like the Basilisk X. On the other hand, the Basilisk X can also be used via Bluetooth, which is great if you often use it with a laptop and don't want to use a USB receiver.
 The Basilisk X is also suitable for every grip type with almost any hand size, while the Mamba Wireless can't be used with a fingertip grip.

 The Razer Mamba Wireless is a slightly better FPS gaming mouse than the Logitech G305 LIGHTSPEED.
-The Razer feels better-built and quite a bit more comfortable, especially for fans of a palm grip.
-It also can be used wired as well as wirelessly, unlike the Logitech which is wireless-only.
+The Razer feels better-built and more comfortable, especially for fans of palm grip.
+It can be used wired or wirelessly, unlike the Logitech which is wireless-only.
 Finally, the Razer has a higher max CPI and more programmable buttons.
-On the other hand, the Logitech is better-suited to a fingertip grip, has slightly lower click latency, and a lower lift-off distance.
-Logitech's G HUB software is also fully compatible with macOS, while Razer Synapse 3 is only compatible with Windows.
+On the other hand, the Logitech is better-suited for a fingertip grip, has slightly lower click latency, and a lower lift-off distance.
+Logitech's G HUB software is also fully compatible with both Windows and macOS, while Razer Synapse 3 is only compatible with Windows.